IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    In this case, it is assumed that the requested path will be the only path within a tunnel.

-   If the requested path is a transit segment of a multi-domain end-to- end path, it can be of any type (primary, secondary, reverse-primary or reverse-secondary), as specified by the (path-role) choice:
+   If the only path within a tunnel is the transit segment of a multi-domain end-to-end path, it can be of any type (primary, secondary, reverse-primary or reverse-secondary).
+The (path-role) choice is used to specify its role in the path request:

 ~~~~ ascii-art
 {::include snapshots/tunnel-by-value.txt}
 ~~~~
 {: artwork-name="tunnel-by-value.txt"}

-   In all the other cases, the requested path can only be a primary path.
+   In all the other cases, the only path within a tunnel is a primary path.

    The secondary-path, the primary-reverse-path and the secondary- reverse-path are presence container used to indicate the role of the